-2. Date and Time for Service: [Rules 4-6, 500.5, 501.2(d)]
+2. Date and Time for Service: [Rules 4-6, 500.5, 501.2(d), CPRC § 30.0035]

-- May be served Monday through Saturday, any time of day. - Computing time for service: - Exclude the day the process is issued. - Counting Saturdays, Sundays, and legal holidays: - Justice court: count every day, including Saturdays, Sundays, and legal holidays. - District or county court: If the time period to serve is five days or less, don't include Saturdays, Sundays, or legal holidays. - If the last day of the time period is a Saturday, Sunday, or legal holiday, the time period runs until the end of the next business day. - The court has discretion to extend the time period for service.
+- May be served Monday through Saturday, any time of day. - May not be served on a member of the Texas House or Senate during a legislative proceeding. - Computing time for service: - Exclude the day the process is issued. - Counting Saturdays, Sundays, and legal holidays: - Justice court: count every day, including Saturdays, Sundays, and legal holidays. - District or county court: If the time period to serve is five days or less, don't include Saturdays, Sundays, or legal holidays. - If the last day of the time period is a Saturday, Sunday, or legal holiday, the time period runs until the end of the next business day. - The court has the discretion to extend the time period for service.